Monitoring agent performance is fundamental for keeping your call center running at optimal levels.

 In many situations, your call center metrics can be directly correlated, and analyzing these correlations can make it easier to improve your metrics and track your KPI for call centres.
 For instance, if the customer satisfaction score (CSAT) is low and the average handling time is high, reducing the average handling time may improve the customer satisfaction score.

-Similarly, a high call volume can result in employee burnout, which will consequently increase your call center’s turnover rate.
+Similarly, a high call volume can result in call center employee burnout, which will consequently increase call center attrition.

 5. Engage Your Agents